ishaangupta2306/MLNaiveBayesAndLogisticRegression/README.md

 The `split_attribute` and `split_boundary` are determined by a split criterion function passed to the decision tree as a dependency.
 By default, a split criterion selects the attribute with highest information gain, but can be passed alternative functions to select attributes by gain ratio or to select a random attribute.

+# Copyright
-Worked on this project with 3 other fellow students at CWRU
+Worked on this project with 3 other fellow students at CWRU.
+Git Log history is hidden to avoid Copyright infringement.